fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 - Requires load testing: TODO <!-- User story has performance implications that require load testing.
 Otherwise, remove this item. -->
 - Risk level: Low / High TODO <!-- Choose one.
 Consider: Does this change come with performance risks?
 Any risk of accidental log spew?
 Any particular regressions to watch out for?
 Any potential compatibility issues, even if it's not technically a breaking change? -->
-- Risk description: TODO <!-- If risk level is high, explain why.
+- Risk description: TODO <!-- If the risk level is high, explain why.
 If low, remove. -->

 ### Manual testing steps
 <!--